safespring/web/content/en/services/utbildning/_index.md

 Two of our course packages is aimed for staff with overall technical overview but with no expertise level.
 The goal of these courses it to strengthen the understanding and knowledge at management level, both of cloud computing and the benefits a company can gain from adapting to modern cloud computing practices.

 <div class="accordion-box">
-<button class="accordion">Introduction to “Infrastructure as a Service” for managers</button>
+<button type="button" class="accordion">Introduction to “Infrastructure as a Service” for managers</button>
 <div class="panel">
   <h3>Level</h3>
   <p>Beginner (with no or limited technical knowledge)</p>